 Eingangskompetenzen I conditions of admission

 Interested students need ECTS Grades A or B. One of the following Swiss UAS Bachelor of Science degrees is needed to join this MSE profile without any restrictions:

-BSc Computer Science or equivalent BSc degree.
+BSc in Computer Science

-BSc Information and Communication Technology

-«Sur dossier» admissions are possible.
-The «sur dossier» admissions and any further recommendations are in the responsibility of the UAS’s.
+“Sur dossier” admissions are possible.
+The “sur dossier” admissions and any further recommendations are in the responsibility of the UAS’s.

 Abgrenzung zur Bachelor-Stufe I distinction bachelor level